taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 3

 We're back to the day when Asoka meets the Automata Clan.
 The feast is over, and the tables have been cleared.
 The crowd in the Central Hearth ranges from babes-in-arms to silver haired grandmothers, but the Elders with interdermal shields and time spent in the Underground Cities are clustered towards the center.
 The sun is just past midday.
-Min is standing with her hand on a waist-high pedestal of [amythest quartz](https://en.wikipedia.org/wiki/Amethyst).
-The eSyrup bubble overhead shows Min's canopy-top POV of the Peacekeepers destructive rampage through the re-grown forest last night.
+Min is standing with her hand on a waist-high pedestal, made of an enormous [amythest quartz geode](https://en.wikipedia.org/wiki/Amethyst), blue-purple crystals exposed at the top section under Min's hand.
+The eSyrup bubble overhead shows Min's canopy-top POV of the Peacekeepers destructive rampage through the re-growing forest last night.

-Nicola: **"After Min's Rite of the Mothers, I helped her set up a modified Bubble at Gruta de Judeia, one that would show Orbiter satellite surveillance systems a false glimpse of human activity in that area.
+Nicola: **"Based on the recommendation of the Council in response to Min's First Quest, I helped her set up a modified Bubble at Gruta de Judeia, one that would show Orbiter satellite surveillance systems a false glimpse of human activity in that area.
 In the face of our complete lack of knowledge of the Orbiter's current morals and motivations, this seemed a fair test of their intentions."**

 Nicola looks up at the video playing on the eSyrup bubble overhead.